 🗓️ 11am–10pm (Daily)

 While Mr Coconut is probably Singapore’s biggest coconut shake brand, Co+Nut+Ink has international appeal.
-For those missing BKK, the coconut ice cream is actually follows Chatuchak coconut ice cream recipe.
+For those missing BKK, their coconut ice cream is actually prepared using the original Chatuchak recipe.

 You can get a Coconut Shake from as low as S$3.80, or get the Red Ruby (S$4.50) if you fancy something special.
-If you’re missing Chatuchak, then get the ice cream Classic Signature for S$5.50.
+If you fancy the flavours of Chatuchak, get the ice cream Classic Signature for S$5.50.

-Coconut Queen is a new brand in Singapore, having just opened in June this year.
-But being a new brand also means they bring plenty of exciting new ideas to the table against all the competition.
+Coconut Queen is one of the newer brands in Singapore, having just opened in June last year.
+But that also means they bring plenty of exciting new ideas to the table against all the competition.

 You can find unique ingredients such as Earl Grey (S$5.80), Taro (S$5.80) Strawberry (S$6.20) or Banana (S$6.20) added into their Coconut Shake (S$5.20), whilst there’s also an extra refreshing Calamansi Coconut Juice (S$5.80) if you want something less heavy.

-Cocoboss might be new but they have plenty of quirky ideas, with a particularly interesting signature Roasted Coconut Shake (S$5.90/S$6.90).
-But you can also get Matcha and Cookies & Cream Coconut Shakes (all S$5.90/S$6.90)).
+They have plenty of quirky ideas, with a particularly interesting signature Roasted Coconut Shake (S$6.90).
+But you can also get Matcha and Cookies & Cream Coconut Shakes (all S$6.90).

 “Shiok shiok” is printed onto all the cups of Coconutnut — and they are right.
 There aren’t many things more shiok than a cup of their coconut shake in our weather.